midhunann/AttendEase/README.md

 **AttendEase** is a browser extension designed for Amrita University students.
 It automatically scrapes attendance data from the official student portal and provides:

-* **Bunkable Classes**: Maximum lectures you can skip while maintaining at least 75% attendance.
+* **Bunkable Classes**: Maximum lectures you can skip while maintaining at least 80% attendance.
-* **Recovery Classes**: Minimum lectures you need to attend if you’re below the threshold.
+* **Recovery Classes**: Minimum lectures you need to attend if you're below the threshold.

 Access real-time stats through a floating widget or via the extension popup—no manual entry needed.